Be a Certified Facilities Manager: Certification and Career Information

 Learn how to become a certified facilities manager.
 Research the job description and the education and certification requirements and find out how to start a career in facilities management.

-Do I Want to Be a Certified Facilities Manager?
+Should I Become a Certified Facilities Manager?

-Facility managers are responsible for the supervision of support services in an organization, which can include duties such as the management of grounds, buildings and equipment, as well as the planning and developmental stages of facilities.
+Facilities managers are responsible for the supervision of support services in an organization, which can include such duties as the management of grounds, buildings and equipment, as well as the planning and developmental stages of facilities.
 They also direct personnel involved in maintenance and development, keep records and handle mail distribution.
 In some cases, these administrators must be available around the clock to deal with any situations that arise.

 |Degree Level||No degree required, but a bachelor's may help with job prospects|